Weekly ‘General Hospital’ Spoilers: Kristina Faces Unsettling Requirements From Shiloh And Harmony

 — General Hospital (@GeneralHospital) April 8, 2019

-Willow has shared with Chase that Shiloh is the one who was responsible for her pregnancy and fans know that the gals brought into the inner circle get tattoos at some point too.
-This plain, oversized gown or dress would seem to suggest that Shiloh might be planning to take Kristina down a similar path during this initiation as what Willow experienced in the past.
+Willow has shared with Chase that Shiloh is the one who was responsible for her pregnancy, and fans know that the gals brought into the inner circle get tattoos at some point, too.
+This oversized gown or dress would seem to suggest that Shiloh might be planning to take Kristina down a similar path during this initiation, something like what Willow experienced in the past.

 Kristina's about to hand over the most powerful secret she has.
 And yet, there's more to give before she ascends the ranks of DOD.